-The DIR-808L keeps a running log of events and activities occurring on the Router.
-You may send these logs to a SysLog server on your network.
+The DIR-803 keeps a running log of events and activities occurring on the Router.
+You may send these logs to a SysLog server, which is a server that collects logs from different sources.
+It serves as a central repository.

-Enable Logging to Check this box to send the router logs to a SysLog SysLog Server: Server.
+Enable Logging to Check this box to send the router logs to a SysLog SysLog Server: Server on your network.

-SysLog Server IP The IP Address of the SysLog server that will be Address: used to send the logs.
+SysLog Server IP The IP Address of the SysLog server that the logs Address: will be sent to (receiver).
 You may also select your computer from the drop-down menu (only if receiving an IP address from the router via DHCP).